TheKingElessar/Dirko-Time-Resource-Pack/readme.md

  - Pieces of [Vanilla Tweaks](https://vanillatweaks.net/picker/resource-packs/), including quieter sounds, better water, and some alternate textures.
  - Probably some random texture/model errors but whatever

 To download, click `Code` --> `Download ZIP`.
 Extract the ZIP into a folder.
-That folder should contain a folder by the exact same name. **Cut** the inner folder into the directory that the outer folder is in.
+That folder should contain a folder by the exact same name. **Cut/move (not copy)** the inner folder into the directory that the outer folder is in.
 Then, you can move the full `Dirko-Time-Resource-Pack-master.zip` folder into your `resourcepacks` folder in your `.minecraft` directory!